 - Other Scholarships

-The Pat Tillman Foundation is pleased to announce the opening of the annual application process for the Tillman Scholars program for eligible active-duty service members, veterans and military spouses.
-The application to join the 2016 Class of Tillman Scholars will remain open until Tuesday, March 1, 2016 at 11:59pm PT.
-For specific details on eligibility and to apply online, please visit: http://pattillmanfoundation.org/apply
+The Pat Tillman Foundation is pleased to announce the opening of the annual application process for the Tillman Scholars program for eligible active-duty service members, veterans, and military spouses.
+The application to join the 2017 Class of Tillman Scholars will remain open until Wednesday, March 1, 2017 at 11:59pm PT.
+For specific details on eligibility and to apply online, please visit: http://pattillmanfoundation.org/apply-to-be-a-scholar/

 The selection process for the Tillman Scholars program is highly competitive with up to 60 Tillman Scholars chosen annually.
-For the current selection cycle, applicants will receive notification of selection results no later than May 25, 2016.
-Scholarships will be granted for the 2016-2017 academic year and are eligible for renewal.
+For the current selection cycle, applicants will receive notification of selection results in June of 2017.
+Scholarships will be granted for the 2017-2018 academic year and are eligible for renewal.